Home Page

 evening [close of] first day [most important

-seventh day [21st], that person shall be
+seventh day [the 21st], that person shall be

 cut off from Israel.

-And it would precede verse 16, which would be saying.
+The following verse would be saying.

 Exod 12:16 On the first day [15th] there shall be a